 You know the rest.
 If you’re thinking about having a baby…congrats!
 I have news for you…babies are expensive as HELL!
 Before starting a family, consider childcare expenses, hospital bills, nursery furniture, clothes, formula (if you can’t or don’t want to breastfeed), and other expenses that come along with having a baby.
 Depending on where you live, you can expect to pay anywhere from $10,000 to $30,000 the first year of baby’s life!

-I would suggest planning to save some money once you become pregnant of approximately $800 a month.
+I would suggest looking at a financial company in Melbourne to guide you in the right direction.
+They will help you plan ways to save some money once you become pregnant ideally of approximately $800 a month.
 The main reason for saving this money is for your medical expenses and supplies.
 If you plan on investing in genetic testing and counseling, you can expect a hefty co-payment, so be prepared.
 In addition, stuff that won’t go on your baby registry like a breast pump and supplies will cost you some money as well.
 The pump itself is free (well, not free…someone is paying for it), but all the extra supplies like bags to store your milk and breast pads can set you back at least $150!
 If I’m being honest with you, you will need far more than $800 a month in the future, but this is a good figure to start with to get you use to the financial responsibilities of having a child.

 Ok…I’ve given you even more to consider this time around.
 Stay tuned for part 3 where I discuss the all-important (albeit boring) topic of retirement!